 The Ultras were the first to use graffiti to discuss police brutality and freedom of expression, and this attracted supporters and members in the years before the revolution.
 Today, ACAB is the most common graffiti tag in Cairo and is scrawled on walls in other cities across Egypt as well.
 The Ultras continue to be a powerful social force giving teeth to the movement, showing up to protests with fireworks, Molotov cocktails, flares, and songs of defiance that have been widely adopted.

-to an officer being taken and stripped of his uniform, a triumphant protester stands in full riot gear.
+Shifting gear: after one of the several confrontations with state security that led to an officer being taken and stripped of his uniform, a triumphant protester stands in full riot gear.

 The revolutionary movement born out of Tahrir also attracted many who were traditionally excluded from formal political organizing: the millions who survive through direct action and subsist on as little as a dollar a day.
 The street kids and slum-dwellers that made Tahrir their home stayed there once the party was over.
 The conditions that led them to revolt had not changed with the fall of a politician, so their occupation continued.
 Street youth as young as six continue to be some of the bravest and dedicated fighters in this revolution, ripping out the paving stones and running to the front with makeshift shields, keffiyehs, and slings.
 Egyptian state media dismisses them as thrill-seekers without political motivations, or claim they've been paid or forced to fight.
 But seen dodging live rounds through clouds of tear gas, these young Egyptians bear a striking resemblance to the iconic rock-throwing Palestinian youth that many say inspire them.